noonz/android_global_news_app/README.md

 ### Search page
 Endpoint #2 everything.
 Card views in a recycler view, using search keyword contained in title.
 Populate card views based on keyword existing in title.
-TODO: add search bar, styling, fix the selected bottom navigation bar, fix search results not updating
+TODO: add search bar, styling, fix search results not updating

 ### Categories
 Endpoint #3 sources. list view with different topics.
 Click topic and it searches articles related to that topic. ex. clicking sports will search for sports articles.